edulazaro/node-demo-api/README.md

 npx sequelize-cli db:seed:all
 ```

-## Testing
+## Testing and coverage

-To test the application just run the command: `npm run test`.
+To test the application just run the command `npm test`.

+To get test coverage information run the command`npm run cover` and then access the `coverage\index.html` file to check the results.

 ## Run with docker